sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ![hidden_layer_rep_dae](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/hidden_layer_rep_dae.png)

 Each square is one hidden unit visualization of the weight vector between all inputs and the specific hidden unit [13]
 There is a more significant representation as the signal is more corrupt, clear edges of digits are shown at 50% corruption.

+One way to use the benefits of Denoising Autoencoders is by pretraining.

 #### Unsupervised Pretraining

 Deep neural network model weights start with random values and 'twiks' with each sample/batch according to the gradient,
 when pretraining a deep neural network, the model start with almost optimal weights for the problem and is fine-tuned with the training samples.
 The idea is to use denoising autoencoder to train one layer at a time from the first hidden layer to the last, previous layers viewed as feature extraction when Fix the parameters of previously hidden layers:
 ![pretrained](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/pretrain.png)

  First layer: find hidden unit features that are more common in training inputs than in random input
  Second layer: find combinations of hidden unit features that are more common than random hidden unit features.
  Third layer: find combinations of combinations of..

 ## Ladder Networks  [14]

-In complex tasks, there is often much more structure in the inputs than can be represented, and unsupervised learning cannot, by definition, know what will be useful for the task at hand.
+There is a problem with pretraining: In complex tasks, there is often much more structure in the inputs than can be represented, and unsupervised learning cannot, by definition, know what will be useful for the task at hand.
 One instance is the autoencoder approach applied to natural images:
 The autoencoder will try to preserve all the details needed for reconstructing the image at a pixel level,  even though classification is typically invariant to all kinds of transformations which do not preserve pixel values.